in this dark and grayer world of trimmed hedges,

 whisper goodbye to a present sun, wait through the night

-with belly deep breath, like crossing the 25 meter 89 celsius
+with belly deep breath,

 one long way under one constant muffle.

-the draw back in will be sharp, and will taste like the time you
+the draw back in will be sharp, and will taste like the

-gasped at snow for the very first time, and frozen air
+gasp at snow for the very first time, and frozen air

 shocked your rose pink lungs, new to the world but now,